Struggling to Reactivate Inactive Customers? AI Can Help

 Common Pitfalls and How to Avoid Them

-When trying to implement effective customer reactivation strategies for inactive subscribers, it’s more important than ever to be strategic and intentional about the process.
-Pitfalls abound and can waste time and money or worse, they can make people retreat even more.
+When implementing effective customer reactivation strategies for inactive subscribers, it’s more important than ever to be strategic and intentional about the process.
+Pitfalls abound and can waste time and money, or worse, lead people to retreat even further.
 Here, we’ll break down those blunders, simple tips you can take to prevent them, and real-world examples that will help your customer reactivation campaigns thrive.

 Ignoring Segmentation

 Treating all lapsed customers with a generic approach leads to minimal engagement.
-From myriad reasons customers stop engaging to variable tolerance levels toward change and technology, or the lack thereof, there’s no universal solution that meets every customer where they are.
+From myriad reasons, customers stop engaging, to variable tolerance levels toward change and technology, or the lack thereof, there is no universal solution that meets every customer where they are.

 If you’re using a CRM system, this process is automatic and easy to track.